itsTPM/foxford-tools/README-en.md

 ### Build extension manual

-Steps to build the extension yourself (without using the installation from the website):
+Steps to build the extension yourself (without using the installation from the [Chrome Web Store](https://chromewebstore.google.com/detail/foxford-tools/mmhgkmkmoepfpcakdkajpendcnjichhm)):

 1. Make sure you have installed:
    1. [NodeJS](https://nodejs.org/en/download/prebuilt-installer) latest LTS or Current version